HigherOrderCO/HVM/HOW.md

 For example, Haskell is lazy.
 To avoid "cloning computations", it implements thunks, which are nothing but *memoized references* to shared expressions, allowing the `(2 * 2)` example above to be cached.
 This solution, though, breaks down when there are lambdas.
-Similarly,
-Rust is GC-free, so every object has only one "owner".
-To avoid too much cloning, it implements a complex *shared references* system, based on borrows.
+Similarly, Rust is GC-free, so every object has only one "owner".
+To avoid too much cloning, it implements a complex *borrowed references* system, based on borrows.
 Finally, parallel languages require mutexes and atomics to synchronize accesses to *shared references*.
-In other words, references saved the world by letting us avoid these evil clones, and that's great... right? *awkward silence*
+In other words, references saved the world by letting us avoid these clones, and that's great... right?

 > clone wasn't the impostor

 References. **They** ruin everything.
 They're the reason Rust is so hard to use.
 They're the reason parallel programming is so complex.
 They're the reason Haskell isn't optimal, since thunks can't share computations that have free variables (i.e., any expression inside lambdas).
 They're why a 1-month-old prototype beats GHC in the same class of programs it should thrive in.
 It isn't GHC's fault.
 References are the real culprits.

-### HVM's solution: lofi and chill with clones
+### HVM's solution: make clones cheap

-Clones aren't evil.
+Clones aren't bad.
 They just need to relax.

 Once you understand the context above, grasping how HVM can be optimally lazy, non-GC'd and inherently parallel is easy.
 At its base, it has the same "linear" core that both Haskell and Rust share in common (which, as we've just established, is already all these things).
 The difference is that, instead of adding some kind of clever reference system to circumvent the cost of cloning... **HVM introduces a pervasive, lazy clone primitive**.
-Yes, that's it.

-**HVM's runtime features a `.clone()` primitive that has zero cost, until the cloned value needs to be read.
+**HVM's runtime has no references.
+Instead, it features a `.clone()` primitive that has zero cost, until the cloned value needs to be read.
 Once it does, instead of being copied whole, it's done layer by layer, on-demand.**

 For the purpose of lazy evaluation, HVM's lazy clones works like Haskell's thunks, except they do not break down on lambdas.
 For the context of garbage